Sporting Charts

 Yards After the Catch - YAC

-What does Yards After the Catch Mean?
+What is Yards After the Catch - YAC?

 A statistic in football used to measure the yards gained after a pass is caught by the receiver.
-The yards after the catch are the yards the receiver runs until he is either downed, run out of bounds, scores or losses the ball.
+The yards after the catch are the yards the receiver runs until he is either downed, run out of bounds, scores or loses the ball.

 Also referred to as "Run After Catch - RAC."